Books

 My project for 2022 to 2025 (max.): This is going to be a new history of Irish music – one that is focused on art music.
 It will finally supersede W.H.G.
 Flood's ominous A History of Irish Music (Dublin, 1905) after 130 (!) years.
 Starting in the Middle Ages and extending into our present time, I am aiming at an introduction in a digestable format of no more than 250 to 280 pages, with (hopefully) many illustrations.

-Status as of November 2023: writing chapter four (of eight).
+Status as of April 2024: aproaching the end of chapter five (of eight).

 Geoffrey Molyneux Palmer: James Joyce's Favourite Composer (working title)